abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/ex_1_g_12.png)

-   (iii) After completing the previous step, navigate back to VS Code and rerun step-13 to finish the push process.
+   (iii) After completing the previous step, navigate back to VS Code and rerun step 13 to finish the push process.

 ### Task 4: Build and push using GitHub Actions